tulimaki/shuup-mailchimp-1/documentation.rst

 email is not already sent to Mailchimp.
 Contact email is sent to only list based on orders Shop.

+Plugin: emails can be send to Mailchimp through xtheme plugin

 Updating Contacts
 -----------------